Miriam Adelson: Israeli politics

 Adelson has said that her heart is in Israel and that she got "stuck" in America after meeting her husband.
-She is credited with influencing Sheldon Adelson's political views on Israel and inspiring him to donate larges sums of money to Zionist causes.
+She is credited with influencing Sheldon Adelson's political views on Israel and inspiring him to donate large sums of money to Zionist causes.
 Adelson is a financial supporter of the Zionist Organization of America, the Yad Vashem Holocaust museum and memorial in Jerusalem, and various U.S. groups that fundraise for the Israeli military.

 Adelson backed Trump's January 2021 pardon of Aviem Sella, an Israeli spy who had fled the US in 1987 after being indicted on counts of espionage against the US government.

 Adelson has been an influential voice in calling for deals with Hamas that facilitate the release of Israeli hostages taken during the October 7 attacks.
 Following the attack, she published an op-ed in Forbes Israel and Israel Hayom, where she stated that "radical Muslim and Black Lives Matter activists, ultra-progressives and career agitators...should be dead to us".

 Adelson and her husband cut off contact with Benjamin Netanyahu and his wife, Sara, around 2019.
 Adelson has interpersonal strife with Sara, whom she believes has undue influence over the political decisions of Benjamin and regards as being psychologically ill.
 Adelson testified at Benjamin Netanyahu's 2024 corruption trial that Sara Netanyahu exerted pressure on her to provide her with gifts and favorable media coverage.